Benefits of Starting a Leather Business and Selling Your Leathergoods For Profit

 3 | Make an impact and do good in the world.

 I know some people who don’t sell their work, simply because they are uncomfortable with exchanging money for their work.
-They’re uncomfortable asking people to buy?
-Anything remotely related to selling, makes them feel icky and kinda gross.
+They’re uncomfortable asking people to buy their work?

 But it is a fact of life that we use money as a unit of value.
 And if you value your leathergoods (which you should) then you need to get comfortable pricing them that reflects that value.